smpfree/core/README.md

 # FreeSMP
 This is the source code to the Skript that manages almost everything.
+VERY UNSTABLE!!!

 Tested on PaperSpigot 1.13.